witty-works/nlp_api/README.md

 ## Add new package

-When adding new package to the project, you need to updated existing Pipfile.
+When adding new package to the project, you need to updated existing pyproject.toml.
-Following command will install the package and add it to the `Pipfile` and `Pipfile.lock`:
+Following command will install the package and add it to the `pyproject.toml/pdm.lock` and `pyproject.toml/pdm.lock`:

 ```
 pdm install <package_name>